FlorianS4/Project-1-Soccer/README.md

 ![Favicon](docs/readme-images/favicon-picture.png)
 ### Navigation Bar
 ![Navbar in Desktop View](docs/readme-images/navbar-desktop-view.png)
 - The navbar consists of the name of the club and the menu.
 The menu includes Home, About Us, Training and Get Connected parts.
-When clicking each part they link to the different according parts on the page.
+When clicking each part they link to the different parts on the page.
-- The navbar is at the top of the paged and fixated so it stays visible while scrolling down the page and gives the user the ability to navigate freely to other sections, or back to the top.
+- The navbar is at the top of the page and fixed so it stays visible while scrolling down the page and gives the user the ability to navigate freely to other sections, or back to the top.
 - When selecting the Club Name the user will also go back to the top of the page.

 ![Navbar hover function in desktop view](docs/readme-images/navbar-hover-effect-desktop-view.png)